Restaurant written review sample readout.

 This is not a named client case study.
-It is a realistic example of how RepstackHQ reviews a public restaurant Google profile before recommending a paid pilot, cleanup sprint, monthly plan, or no action.
+It is a realistic example of how RepstackHQ reviews a public restaurant Google profile for a written sample and practical next-step readout.

 Strong rating, but the response pattern still affects trust.